Sapienza-Technology/Robotic-Arm/rob_arm_ws/src/arm_main_pkg/source/docker_setup.rst

     $ rm -rf ~/.docker

-it should solve it. \\
+it should solve it.

 On Windows
 ----------

-A similar procedure can be done on Windows, but with some final differences. \\
-Install Docker Desktop from https://docs.docker.com/desktop/install/windows-install/ Make sure to follow the procedure described in the site, considering that it is more simple to activate WSL 2 for the Docker Engine to work, as described at the beginning of the installation.
+A similar procedure can be done on Windows, but with some final differences. \n Install Docker Desktop from https://docs.docker.com/desktop/install/windows-install/ Make sure to follow the procedure described in the site, considering that it is more simple to activate WSL 2 for the Docker Engine to work, as described at the beginning of the installation.